AstroBarker/athelas/README.md

 - [x] Add SlopeLimiter
 - [ ] Add TroubledCellIndicator

+* Questions
+ - [ ] Do I need to be using a modal method?

 * BROKEN:
 - [x] Timestepper (nStages > 1)
 - [ ] Likely more